 Failure of meeting the final deadline for completion generally does

 not equate to the failure of the entire project.

 However, when catering to the Olympic games, there is zero margin

-for error.
+for error and delays.
 The Games will commence on a given date irrespectively.
 Thus, the success

 of this container refurbishment project would be a key element for

 ensuring that our customer's telecommunications infrastructure could be